 In 2012, I finally purchased a GPS cyclocomputer (a Garmin Edge 200).
 The GPS provides a number of very cool features.
 It, of course, works as a bike computer, displaying speed, distance, and time.
 But it also records those stats digitally, along with a GPS track.
 Combined with a service such as Strava, this allows you to log not just the basic stats, but a route map and detailed speed and elevation for the entire route.
 This is so cool!

 Strava opens up a whole new world.
 You can use it as a social site — see where your friends ride, compare yourself to people who ride in your area, compete for virtual KOMs — as well as a tool to analyze your own performance, and work to improve it, if that’s something that motivates or inspires you.
 Combine it with a site like VeloViewer, and you can really delve deep into the data.
 What fun!

 In addition the Garmin cyclocomputer I use, there are lots of other options for logging your miles.
 Many people use the Strava smartphone app (and that works great, other than battery issues) or other GPS devices (Lezyne, Polar, Cateye, Wahoo, etc.).
-I suggest your start with a smartphone app, since you already likely own the device, and then step up to a true GPS cyclocomputer if you end up really getting into it.
+I suggest you start with a smartphone app, since you already likely own the device, and then step up to a true GPS cyclocomputer or GPS watch if you end up really getting into it.